t-eckert/devy/integration/README.md

 # Integration Tests

 These tests help ensure the frontend, backend, and database all integrate together correctly.
+They should test the happy path of the API when it is seeded with the data found at `/seed`

 To run them, you will need: